 The Department of Public Safety and Security prepares this report to comply with Chapter 33 (Pa College and University Security Information Act) 24 P.S 2502.1 – 2502.5 and the Federal Student Right to Know and Campus Security Act of 1990 (P.L.
 101-542) as amended through the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 This report is prepared in cooperation with municipal law enforcement agencies surrounding our campus.

 These acts require the publication and distribution of the information contained in this document.
 It requires the disclosure of crime statistics for the most recent years, as well as disclosure of the institutions current security policies.
 Furthermore, daily crime logs containing a chronological report of all valid complaints and reports of crime are maintained by the Department of Public Safety and Security.
 These crime logs are available for review by the public during regular business hours upon request.

-Additionally student affairs staff and other designated college personnel report criminal offenses.
+Additionally student affairs staff and other designated university personnel report criminal offenses.
 Each entity provides updated information in their educational efforts and programs to comply with the Act.
 Campus crime, arrest and referral statements include those reported to the Department of Public Safety and Security, designated campus officials and local law enforcement agencies.

 This year, an e-mail notification will be made to all enrolled students, faculty and staff notifying them of the web site where they can access this report.
 Copies of this report may also be obtained from the Department of Public Safety and Security upon request.

 While the primary responsibility for the safety and security of the campus lies with the Department of Public Safety and Security, each member of the campus community must accept responsibility for his or her own personal safety.
 The cooperation, involvement and perceived support of the campus community in an overall campus safety program are crucial to its success.
 The welfare of all who live, work or visit Delaware Valley University is of paramount importance to the Department of Public Safety and Security.